The Loofah Patch

-Spelling: In New Zealand most people commonly associate with 'loofah' but there are many different spellings (loofa / lufa / luffa), on this page I use the spelling 'luffa' as this is the botanical name and I am referring to the luffa in a botanical sense.
+Spelling: In New Zealand most people commonly associate with 'loofah' but there are many different spellings (loofa / lufa / luffa), with luffa being the botanical name.

-They are a type of gourd grown on a vine and as part of the cucurbit family they are grown for eating in many different countries.
+Natural loofah are a type of gourd grown on a vine and are a member of the cucurbit family where they are grown for eating in many different countries.
 Many people think that they come from the ocean like sea sponges but they are grown on land and are 100% sustainable.

 The large marrow looking fruit is very heavy so we use a solid structure to hold them up and make sure they grow nice and straight.
-At the end of the season the plant starts taking all the nutrients back out of the heavy luffa and they start to dry off.
+At the end of the season the plant starts taking all the nutrients and moisture back out of the heavy loofah and they start to dry off.
 When they become light and the skins begin to brown we harvest them.